Maintenance of Public Order

 - If he/she is a staff member other than one described in paragraphs (4) and (5), be subject to dismissal, suspension without pay or censure.

-The Executive Vice President or his/her designee shall inform any licensee or invitee who shall violate any provisions of these rules that his/her license or invitation is withdrawn and shall direct him/her to leave the campus or other property of the institution.
+The Provost and Executive Vice President or his/her designee shall inform any licensee or invitee who shall violate any provisions of these rules that his/her license or invitation is withdrawn and shall direct him/her to leave the campus or other property of the institution.
 In the event of his/her failure or refusal to do so, such officer shall cause his/her ejection from such campus or property.
 Nothing in this paragraph shall be construed to authorize the presence of any such person at any time prior to such violation nor to affect his/her liability to prosecution for trespassing or loitering as prescribed in the Penal Law.

 In the case of a student, charges of violation of any of these rules shall be presented and shall be heard and determined in the manner established at the College for the disposition of charges which may lead to expulsion.
 In the case of a faculty member having a continuing or term of appointment, charges of misconduct in violation of these rules shall be made, heard and determined in accordance with the policies of Rockland Community College.